Parties to Crime Lecture

 1.0 Introduction

-In law the different roles that people can play in the commission of an offence can be broken down as follows:
+In law, the different roles that people can play in the commission of an offence can be broken down as follows:

-- The principal offender
+• The principal offender

-- Joint principals
+• Joint principals

-- Innocent agents
+• Innocent agents

-- Secondary parties
+• Secondary parties

-2.0 The Principal Offender
+2.0 The principal offender

 The principal offender is the person who carries out the actus reus, or in lay terms, the main perpetrator of the offence.

-3.0 Joint Principals
+3.0 Joint principals

-4.0 Innocent Agents
+4.0 Innocent agents

 It is possible that the principal offender will not carry out the actus reus of their chosen offence themselves, but instead utilise an innocent third party to carry out the actus reus instead.
 There are two distinct situations where this could arise.

-- Where the agent lacks the mens rea for the offence
+1. Where the agent lacks the mens rea for the offence

-- Where the agent has a defence available to them
+2. Where the agent has a defence available to them

 4.1 Where the agent lacks the mens rea for the offence

 It is possible to carry out the actus reus of a crime without holding the requisite mens rea and thus no offence will be committed.
-This can arise in the instance of innocent agents where they are tricked into carrying out the actus reus.
+This can arise in the case of innocent agents where they are tricked into carrying out the actus reus.
 As the agent does not appreciate the nature of what they are doing, the requisite accompanying mens rea is not present in order for it to be an offence.

 4.2 Where the agent has a defence available to them

-5.0 Secondary Parties
+5.0 Secondary parties

 There are separate charging provisions in relation to being a secondary party to an indictable offence and to being a secondary party to a summary offence.